 Historic Shrines and Sunset City Views

-Taipei 101’s elegant, tiered structure, designed to resemble bamboo, is the jewel in the capital’s skyline – and the best views of it are from atop the 183-metre-tall Elephant Mountain.
+Taipei 101’s elegant, tiered structure, designed to resemble bamboo, is the jewel in the city’s skyline – and the best views of it are from atop the 183-metre-tall Elephant Mountain.
 It’s one of four peaks (Tiger, Leopard and Lion are the others) along the city’s eastern edge that make up the Si Shou Shan (Four Beasts) hike in Taipei.